-If you have not yet done so, add a device that represents the target computer on which you want to install the remote probe.
+If you have not yet done so, add a device that represents the target system on which you want to install the remote probe.
 Set the correct Windows credentials for this device.

 - Open the device settings.

-Make sure that this user account has administration rights on the target computer.
+Make sure that this user account has administration rights on the target system.

 - In the device tree, open the context menu of the target device.